enkog/Word_Wrap/README.md

 ```

 - Change to the project directory by entering `cd Word_Wrap` in the terminal
+- Next run `npm install` to install the necessary dependencies
 - Next run `bundle install` to install the necessary dependencies

 ### Usage